House of Sand and Fog (soundtrack)

-House of Sand and Fog is the original soundtrack album, on the Varèse Sarabande label, of the 2003 Academy Award and Golden Globe-nominated film House of Sand and Fog starring Jennifer Connelly, Ben Kingsley, Shohreh Aghdashloo and Ron Eldard.
+House of Sand and Fog (Original Motion Picture Soundtrack) is the original soundtrack album of the 2003 film House of Sand and Fog starring Jennifer Connelly, Ben Kingsley, Shohreh Aghdashloo and Ron Eldard.
 The original score was composed and conducted by James Horner and performed by the Hollywood Studio Symphony.
+It was released by Varèse Sarabande on December 9, 2003.

 The album was nominated for the Academy Award for Best Original Score.